 Incomplete grades will be granted only for dire medical or personal emergencies that cause you to miss the final, and only if your work up to that point has been satisfactory.
 You must complete all coursework before the drop deadline to be considered for an incomplete grade.

-Lab and Discussion
+Lab and Discussion Participation

-Lab exercises, check-offs, and discussion quizzes, worth 10 points in total.
+Lab exercises, lab checkoffs, and discussion attendance are collectively worth 10 points.